 Hence, the aim of this article is to explain what e-commerce is.
 We will explain, its difference with other similar terms, its types, and the advantages it has over traditional commerce.

-E-commerce or electronic commerce is, according to the definition of different websites, a system of buying – selling products and services.
+When it comes to the definition of e-commerce, many websites state that it’s a system of buying and selling products and services.

-Likewise, it uses the Internet as the main means of exchange.
+This system, also known as electronic commerce, uses the internet as its main means of exchange.

-So, in conclusion, it’s a business that manages collections and payments through electronic means.
+In short, this is a business that deals with collections and payments through electronic means.